-You know one of the most common questions we get asked on our Facebook and Twitter pages is what are the best gaming headsets (or alternatively what are the best headphones for gaming).
-However, you word it you are in luck because as ashamed as I am to say it in my mid 30's I game a lot and I have done for the past 30 years.
-PC was always my preference over consoles and a big part of that was the immersive sound quality that you just didn't get on an Xbox or PlayStation.
+You know one of the most common questions we get asked on our Facebook and Twitter pages is what is the best gaming headphone (or alternatively what are the best headsets for gaming).
+However, you word it you are in luck because as ashamed as I am to say it, in my mid 30's, I game a lot and I have done for the past 30 years.
+PC gaming was always my preference over consoles and a big part of that was the immersive sound quality that you just didn't get on an Xbox or PlayStation.

-Now, of course, PC gaming has seen an exponential rise in uptake over the past couple of years thanks to the popularity of twitch and professional E-sports.
+Now, of course, PC gaming has seen an exponential rise in uptake over the past few of years thanks to the popularity of twitch and professional E-sports.
 Things are a lot less casual now that people are competing on a global stage thanks to increased internet speeds.
-The sound is no longer about immersion, it also has a huge effect on performance.
-A key piece in the puzzle that could be crucial to blowing ballknocker74's brains all over a wall or viewing your own avatars corpse lying it a pool of digital sweat and blood.
+The sound of gaming headphones is no longer just about immersion, it also has a huge effect on improving performance.
+A key piece in the puzzle that could be crucial to you blowing ballknocker74's brains all over a wall or viewing your own avatars corpse lying it a pool of digital sweat and blood.

-So when searching for the best gaming headset we went to town.
-We sought out recommendations from pro and amature gamers and then chose to test out some of the bigger name brands.
+So when searching for the best gaming headphones of 2019 we went to town.
+We sought out recommendations from pro and amateur gamers and also chose to test out some of the bigger name brands.
 The results were quite surprising in that the performance you can get for very little money comes amazingly close to those of the more expensive offerings.

-There are a lot of factors that come together to make a good gaming headset and I am going to tell you right from the get-go.
-The style and RGB lighting are not one of them.
-Let's face it you are not wearing your headphones out of the house and for that reason alone there is absolutely no point in choosing a set of gaming headphones based on how they look.
+There are a lot of factors that come together to make a good gaming headphone and I am going to tell you right from the get-go that style and RGB lighting are not one of them.
+Let's face it you are not wearing your headphones out of the house and for that reason alone there is absolutely no point in choosing a gaming headset based on how they look.
 Get that into your head right now.
-All the fancy RGB lighting and crappy graphics won't play better and you can be damn sure no girl will ever mention how cool your gaming headset is.
+All the fancy RGB lighting and crappy graphics won't make you play better.
+Oh, and you can be damn sure no girl will ever mention how cool your gaming headset is.
 Look for sound performance as a key deciding factor.

 Build Quality Does Matter on Gaming Headphones